 - Treatment: Supply irrigation and add mulch to maintain soil moisture; prune dead limbs.

 - Season: Summer, particularly July and August

 FAQ About Maple Tree Diseases

 While health conditions generally affect maple leaves, some common diseases can strip the tree from new leaves to bare limbs, or cause early leaf drop, but it can still live.
-Some diseases maple trees get attack internal systems through the roots and the trees will die a slow death.
+Some maple tree diseases attack internal systems through the roots, and the trees will die a slow death.

 Yes.
 Some maples get bacterial blight.
 It affects mostly new leaves and twigs because they are the most vulnerable.
 The blight appears as oozing dark spots about ¼-inch wide, but they’re usually an irregular shape.

 What’s the Best Way to Tell if my Maples are Healthy?

 If you scratch a branch with a knife and it’s a nice green color, it’s probably healthy.
 A dark color under the bark indicates dead or decaying material.
 It’s a great idea to check your trees regularly to get ahead of problems.

 When to Call a Certified Arborist